 The 2018 Annual Report is available in full - see our Publications page to view or download individual contributions or the entire report.
 Printed copies may be available upon request.

-The Biological Field Station is a facility of the State University College at Oneonta consisting of 2,600 acres with 12 major buildings that house laboratories, classrooms, conference spaces, offices and equipment for research support.
+The Biological Field Station is a facility of SUNY Oneonta consisting of 2,600 acres with 12 major buildings that house laboratories, classrooms, conference spaces, offices and equipment for research support.

 The Main Laboratory serves as a focus for analytical procedures essential for research activities in both aquatic and terrestrial environments.
 There is a large greenhouse, aquarium room, a unique multipurpose laboratory, four analytical laboratories, offices and conference spaces creating a compact and versatile research complex.
 It’s location on Otsego Lake just north of the Farmer’s Museum in Cooperstown, NY at the headwaters of the Susquehanna River is uniquely situated, and has the capacity to provide excellent opportunities for field studies by advanced undergraduate and graduate students.

 The Thayer Farm, with access to the North end of Otsego Lake, contains the Hop House with three classrooms/laboratories, office and conference spaces.
 The Upland Interpretive Center provides access to the farm and Rum Hill trails, maintains curated collections, serves as a trailhead shelter and includes a conference center/classroom, offices and additional space for research support.
 There is also a residential building, workshop, equipment bays and storage including space for more than 12power boats.
 The boathouse contains workspace, a laboratory/classroom, offices and a diving locker.

 A new laboratory dedicated primarily to ornithology is located above Moe Pond on the BFS Upper Research Site, the oldest of our research areas, serving since 1967.